 Explore everything there is to know about the real Guilin with ChinaTours.com.
 Our Guilin tours allow you to truly experience the city of natural beauty in either a small group tour with a set itinerary or a tailor-made private tour, both led by experienced local Guilin tour guides.

-ChinaTours.com is a leading provider of multi-day tours to China.
-Serving travellers who want an experience of real China for over ten years, ChinaTours.com offers small group and private tours to over 20 destinations in China, including Guilin.
+ChinaTours.com is a leading provider of day and multi-day China Tours.
+Serving travelers who want an experience of real China for over ten years, ChinaTours.com offers small group and private tours to over 20 destinations in China, including Guilin.
 Book online or connect with one of our China tour experts and we’ll help you create your next beautiful travel memory.